 is a dinner celebration that offers a space where people can connect, learn and invest in their community through micro-grants for projects.

-Joel will receive $5,000 to be donated to a health and human service 501(c)(3) organization of his choice.
+Joel will receive $5,000 to be donated to a health and human service 501(c)(3) non-profit organization of his choice.

 PREVIOUS AWARD WINNERS: